mogi86/go-padding/README.md

 # go-padding

-`go-paggind` generate a padded string according to the specified length.
+`go-padding` generate a padded string according to the specified length.
 We can specify whether we want string to be padded on the left or the right.

 ## Installation